Special Educational Needs and Disability (SEND) Policy

 There is a governor appointed as SEND Governor who is responsible for monitoring SEND policy and provision.

-The Governing Body allocates a percentage of the school budget to Special Educational Needs, the SEN team is funded from this budget.
-This currently comprises two full time Special Educational Needs Co-ordinators, a team of Special Support Assistants and a management responsibility from the Deputy Head Teacher.
-The SENCOs are non class based and are responsible for the day to day operation of the special needs policy and provision.
+The Governing Body allocates a percentage of the school budget to Special Educational Needs, the SEND team is funded from this budget.
+This currently comprises two Special Educational Needs Co-ordinators, a team of Teaching and Learning Advocates (TLAs), a social inclusion team comprising of learning mentors, nurture staff and family liaison practitioners, a social communication team, and two teachers with a responsibility for supporting SEND.
+The SENCos are non-class based and are responsible for the day to day operation of the special needs policy and provision.
 They work in partnership with the Head Teacher, Senior Leadership Team, class teachers, parents and external agencies as appropriate.

-Additional teaching resources in the form of cover for class teachers is provided to enable liaison with parents, Senco and other professionals.
+Additional teaching resources in the form of cover for class teachers is provided to enable liaison with parents, SENCo and other professionals.
 Funds are allocated annually for the purchase and development of special needs resources.
-Rooms are allocated which act as bases for the SENCOs and for SEN resources.
+Rooms are allocated which act as bases for the SENCOs and for SEND resources.

-Additional support for pupils with SEN is determined by the SENCOs according to need and available resources.
+Additional support for pupils with SEND is determined by the SENCos according to need and available resources.
 This occasionally takes the form of individual support but is more usually small group or in class support.

 The school actively encourages in-service training and the professional development of staff both teaching and non-teaching in order to ensure good practice.
-(See CPD Policy).
-The SENCOs and Senior Leadership Team regularly observe and share feedback with class teachers and support staff in order to develop good practice.
-The SENCOs attend Borough SEND inset and support group meetings and also external training sessions where appropriate.
+The SENCos and Senior Leadership Team regularly observe and share feedback with class teachers and support staff in order to develop good practice.
+The SENCos attend Borough SEND inset and support group meetings and also external training sessions where appropriate.

 Roles and Responsibilities